Harry Gozzard

-Harry Roy Gozzard (March 5, 1916 - January 11, 1995) was an American jazz trumpeter.
-He performed with Sam Donahue.
-(In an article written by Mike Zirpolo, for Swing and Beyond, Donahue was described as “a superlative tenor saxophone soloist.”)
-Other members of Donahue’s band included the former The Tonight Show Starring Johnny Carson bandleader Doc Severinsen, 1946 Esquire Award winner for Best New Female Vocalist Frances Wayne, Grammy Award-winning vocalist and actress Jo Stafford and popular music arranger Leo Reisman.
-Gozzard and the Donahue band performed a few times with legendary piano-playing bandleader Count Basie.
+Harry Roy Gozzard (March 5, 1916 – January 11, 1995) was a Canadian-American jazz trumpeter.
+He first performed with Sam Donahue.
+(In an article written by Mike Zirpolo, for Swing and Beyond, Donahue was described as "a superlative tenor saxophone soloist.")
+Other members of Donahue's band included the former The Tonight Show Starring Johnny Carson bandleader Doc Severinsen, 1946 Esquire Award winner for Best New Female Vocalist Frances Wayne, Grammy Award-winning vocalist and actress Jo Stafford and popular music arranger Leo Reisman.

+While he was with the Donahue band, Gozzard performed a few times with legendary piano-playing bandleader Count Basie.
 Basie was featured on four Donahue Okeh recordings made in New York on December 26, 1940.
+In Count Basie: A Bio-Discography, Chris Sheridan stated, "on Boxing Day, Basie flew to New York to guest on a Sam Donahue date."